 Biomechanics is where the fundamentals of physics, engineering and technology intersect.
-We study human movement—investigating the development and control of muscular strength across a wide range of ages and abilities.
+We study human movement—investigating the development and control of muscular contractions across a wide range of ages and abilities.

 Our research, and its practical applications, advances our understanding of the mechanical and neuromuscular characteristics of human motion.
-We work in tandem with physicians, physical therapists, athletic trainers, coaches, and athletes to improve performance, improve recovery time, and prevent injury.
+We work in tandem with physicians, physical therapists, athletic trainers, coaches, and athletes to improve performance, recovery time, and reduce the likelihood of injury.

 Our master’s program in biomechanics will prepare you to excel in a range of clinical and educational settings through a blend of engaging course work and experiential opportunities.

 Our faculty are frequently published researchers in mechanical and neuromuscular characteristics of human movement.
 Read more.